 Java is a widely used language and almost every operating system supports it.
 That means, there is no need for conversion of the code to native code before implementation.

 The syntax of Java language is similar to that of C or C++.
 It implements objects and classes.
-Here’s how a program in Java looks like:
+Here’s what a program in Java looks like:

 Java language is independent in its scope and can run on various operating systems.
 It uses block-based scoping where a variable is out of scope when the control is out of a block.
 That means a variable declared inside a class is available inside that class only.